CPSC 330 Lecture 9: Classification Metrics

 • Important information about midterm 1

-• HW5 will be released next week Tuesday.
-It’s a project-type assignment and you get till Oct 28th to work on it.
+• HW5 has been released.
+It’s a project-type assignment and you get till Oct 27th to work on it.

 ML workflow